 An AI/ML model used in a Model Inference function has to be initially trained, validated and tested before deployment.

-NG-RAN is prioritized; EN-DC is included in the scope.
-FFS on whether MR-DC should be down-prioritized.

 A general framework and workflow for AI/ML optimization should be defined and captured in the TR.
 The generalized workflow should not prevent to “think beyond” the workflow if the use case requires so.

 User data privacy and anonymisation should be respected during AI/ML operation.

+NG-RAN is prioritized; EN-DC and MR-DC are not excluded from the functional framework.

 4.2 Functional Framework